Dariela07/CA_Artificial_Intelligence_Driven_Decision_Making/README.md

 At least 5 units of P4 must be produced.

 # Results
-The code is well documented in the python file and the results are as follows:
+The code is well documented in a python file and the optimal solution was found using CBC MILP Solver.
+The results are presented as follows:

-In conclusion, the optimal solution was found using CBC MILP Solver:
 - “Status: OptimizationStatus.OPTIMAL
 - Optimal Production for P1: 0.0
 - Optimal Production for P2: 0.0